 Q: Have you received 1,500 applications?
 Is it worth it for me to apply or should I wait for the next deadline?

 A: If the application process is still open, you should apply.
 Once 1500 applications are received, Lowe’s reserves the right to close the cycle.
-If that happens, the ‘Apply Now’ button will no longer appear on the website.
+If that happens, the ‘Go to Application’ button will no longer appear on the website.

 Q: Will our parent group be required to use Lowe's materials and/or products to complete our project?

 A: No, your group will not be required to use Lowe's products to complete your project with the Toolbox grant.
 Lowe's would certainly appreciate the business but they understand that some of the materials for specific projects would not be available through Lowe's.
 The committee will, however, take into consideration how your project fits the Lowe's brand.

 Q: Will our local Lowe's store offer us any assistance in completing our project?

 A: The ability of Lowe's to offer volunteer assistance will vary from store to store.
 This assistance is limited to some Lowe's employees volunteering their time to help with the labor involved and does NOT include any donation or discount on materials.
 Please contact your local Lowe's manager for more information on how they can be involved.

 Q: When will we be notified if we have won?

 A: All applicants will be notified of their status via email approximately 3 months after the application deadline.
 When submitting an application, the contact email address included should be for a contact that will be available throughout the grant process.